 A new representative body for climbers fears Mount Arapiles may not be fully open to climbers into the future, ahead of a cultural heritage survey at the site.

-It comes as Horsham Rural City Council is seeking to market the Wimmera icon to tourists other than climbers, with the aim of sustaining the nearby town of Natimuk.
+It comes as Horsham Rural City Council is seeking to market the Wimmera icon to tourists other than climbers, to sustain the nearby town of Natimuk.

 Australian Climbing Association Victoria spokesman Mike Tomkins said the group was worried because access had been restricted at Summerday Valley in the Grampians after similar surveys earlier this year.